 No matter how much camera gear you own, there may be times when you need to rent a piece of equipment.
 Perhaps you need to borrow a specialty lens for a one time shoot, or maybe you would like to try out a new camera body before you purchase it.
 No matter the reason, when the time comes to rent gear it’s helpful to know what options are available in the D.C. metro area.
 We hope this guide can help you find the gear you need!

-f8 Rentals is the newest addition to the rental scene in the D.C. metro area.
+f8 Rentals has been a solid addition to the rental scene in the D.C. metro area.
 Started by former Penn Camera rental manager Jerry Smith after the demise of the longstanding local chain, they offer an extensive selection of gear.
-They’re located in Reston, VA and you can book ahead via their friendly online reservation system.
+They have locations in Reston, VA and at the National Press Building in D.C.
+You can book ahead via their friendly online reservation system.

 At the outer edge of the metro area is Ace Photo (44710 Cape Ct.
 Suite 122 in Ashburn, VA), another physical store that rents photo gear.
 They offer an array of lenses, camera bodies, lighting equipment and some audio gear.
 Ace Photo also rents out a studio at daily, half day and hourly rates.
 The rental deposit for gear is the full replacement price of the rental item.